tmarktaylor/phmutest/docs/codemode.md

 Markdown file line number of each block.
 The blocks are copied from the Markdown and pasted into the generated testfile.
 This is called rendering in the documentation.
-The generated test file is imported and then run by calling unittest.main().
+The generated testfile is imported and then run by calling unittest.main().

 - Example: [project.md](../tests/md/project.md) |
   [Generated testfile](generated_project_py.md)